Skip to content

 Methodology: UV-VIS Spectroscopy - WINEXRAY

 Iron-Reactive Phenolics (IRPs) are powerful antioxidants that we use to represent non-pigmented phenolics in wine.
-They consist of tannins and several different families of non-flavonoid phenolics including hydroxycinnamates, hydroxybenzoates, stilbenes, and hydrolyzable tannins.
+The assay is most comparable to the Total Phenolics Index (TPI), with IRPs consisting of tannins and several different families of non-flavonoid phenolics including hydroxycinnamates, hydroxybenzoates, stilbenes, and hydrolyzable tannins.
 Most of their non-flavonoid fraction are present in the pulp making them ubiquitous between red and white wines (Singleton et al., 1978).
 In practice, we see that IRPs are very stable, likely only decreasing 10-20% within the first year due to its protein-precipitable tannin fraction.

 IRPs get their name because they contain more than one hydroxyl (OH) group and react with iron chloride.
 Their specific chemistry also makes them powerful and persistent antioxidants in wine.
 As Dr. Vernon Singleton established in the 1970s, IRPs participate in a cascading antioxidant reaction called regenerative polymerization (Singleton et al., 1979).
 The teachings from his work are highly consequential to our understanding of phenolic reactivity (a wine’s latent antioxidant potential) and a wine's reductive strength (a wine’s active antioxidant strength).
 This reaction is also highly influenced by temperature, pH, and light which further informs our decision-making in the vineyard and the cellar.
 IRPs are a highly consequential yet lesser-known fraction of grape and wine phenolics.

-To learn more about Iron-Reactive Phenolics and their importance in winemaking, become a Bound member.
+To learn more about Iron-Reactive Phenolics and their importance in winemaking, become a Bound advising client.

 FAQs